 Step 1: Load Up On Colour

 The best way to get started with maximalist decor is to add colour - lots of it.
 We love the idea of a colourful space but a lot can go wrong with it if you aren’t careful.
 To make this fail-proof, begin with a set colour palette.
 Put together a group of objects as table accents that look like they go together and are a part of the collection.
-Pick up a colourful upcycled bottle lamp from Pretty Things India.
+A good way to do that is to either match colours, or match finish (so matte with matte, similar textures, etc).
+Pick up a colourful upcycled bottle lamp from Pretty Things India for a pop of colour.
 Look for a wooden handcrafted frame from Yatha that complements the lamp well.
 Add a pretty resin trinket tray or tissue box from Stylish Delights to the mix.
 A glass owl table decor or candle stand from Ekamatra will make for a great addition too.

 Step 2: The More Artwork The Merrier